Kgomotso196/Recipe/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, I kindly request you to show your support by giving it a star and considering following my social media pages.
+If you like this project, we kindly request you to show your support by giving it a star and considering following our social media pages.
 Your engagement would be greatly appreciated!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for proposing this project, and extend my heartfelt thanks to my fellow programmers for their assistance whenever possible.
+We would like to thank Microverse for proposing this project, and extend our heartfelt gratitude to our fellow programmers for their assistance whenever possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>